he-dev/SmartConfig/README.md

   - Registry via `RegistrySource` (supports: `REG_BINARY`, `REG_DWORD`, `REG_SZ`)
   - `ini` via `IniSource` (comming soon)
 - Extendable:
-  - If you need additional criteria for finding them you can add more columns like Environment or Version.
+  - You can specify additional criteria for finding settings.
-  - If you need a special data source there's an interfact to add it.
-  - If you need a special data type for your settings there's an interface to add it.
+  - You can write you own data source.
+  - You can add you own data types..
 - Multiple configurations in a single storage.

 ## Hallo SmartConfig! - Getting started

-This short tutorial shows how ot start using **`SmartConfig`**.
+This short tutorial shows how to start using **`SmartConfig`**.

+We will use two basic data sources namely the `App.config` for the connection string and the setting table name so that we can access our final setting storage which is a database.

+### Using `AppConfigSource`

-Let's pretend all the settings are stored in a database.
-To be able to get them from there we need two things: a connection string and the name of the table.
-We store both settings in the `app.config` and we use **`SmartConfig`** for the first time to read them.
-Such a configuration could look like this:
+In the `App.config` file we need to add two settings: a connection string named _ExampleDb_ and the table name with the key _SettingsTableName_ in the `appSettings` section:

-### app.config
+#### `app.config`
 ```xml
 <connectionStrings>
     <add name="ExampleDb" connectionString="Data Source=..." />